ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

 #### R helpers

+[usethis][] is a helper package for R package maintainers.
+We've added to the guide recommendations for usethis functions to use for adding testing or vignette infrastructure.

-The [rodev][] package is a new helper package, maintained by Maëlle.
+Built on usethis, the [rodev][] package is a new helper package, maintained by Maëlle.
 The goal of rodev is to help rOpenSci package developers with common tasks, and to promote best practices.
 We've added mentions of rodev functions throughout the guide where appropriate.

-Like rodev, [usethis][] is a helper package for maintainers.
-We've also added to the guide recommendations for usethis functions to use for adding testing or vignette infrastructure.

 #### New section: Changing package maintainers